 ONLY ENEMY RATINGS MATTER

 Factions should not be able to uprate their own reports, if the ratings are the metric that the AI Historian uses to determine “good” from “fake”.
-Removing that option makes it much more tedious for players to artificially inflate bad reports for the AI Historian to appraise, if they have to make a separate account to do so.
+Removing that option makes it much more tedious for players to artificially inflate bad reports for the AI Historian to appraise, requiring a separate account to do so.

 Knowing that only the opponent’s rating matter would force a gentleman’s agreement for everyone to rate one another fairly.
 A faction that conspired to downvote everyone would see everyone else downvote them into irrelevance.